pierrec/node-ekam/README.md

 	ekam --build src/build.js

-Sample build.json and build.js files can be produced with the option `init`
+Sample build.json and build.js files can be produced with the option `init` (overwrite existing files with the `force` option)

 	ekam --init